SMN Golden Jubilee Celebration – Visions of Interconnectedness in Science and Spiritual Wisdom

 All bookings will receive a link to view the RECORDING.

-Join the in-person event – only 110 Standard and 20 Student tickets available (you may only purchase a maximum of two tickets each):
+Join the in-person event – HURRY – limited Standard and Student tickets are left (you may only purchase a maximum of two tickets each):

 Join the online Live Stream: